-With this objective in mind, and based on the rich available literature as well as consultations with reputable experts, a number of topics inherent to UHC were identified.
-Subsequently certain experts were asked to prepare briefing documents on each of the critical topics.
-With these valuable materials a very small drafting team was put in place to produce this preliminary version of the Charter for Equitable, Inclusive and Sustainable Health Coverage.
-Read the UHC Charter draft here (PDF — opens in new window).
+There is no blueprint for equitable, inclusive and sustainable UHC that will be valid for every country.
+Based on the rich available literature as well as consultations with reputable experts, a number of topics inherent to UHC were identified.
+Subsequently, certain experts were asked to prepare briefing documents on each of the critical topics to address what we think are the key aspects of UHC policies.
+These constitute our Expert Papers.
+All papers PDF — opens in new window:

 Universal is universal.
 Kyle Karen and Cheryl Cashin

 UHC requires compulsory participation, comprehensive pool funding, subsidization and consolidation of the entire system.
 Cheryl Cashin